arpitiiitv/Machine-Learning-End2End-/Personalized Cancer Diagnosis/README.md

 </ul>
 # Univariate analysis
-Univariate analysis using only gene, only variation, only text text was the best among these three.</br>
+Univariate analysis using only gene, only variation, only text and text was the best among these three.</br>

 # I have tried many models, models are listed bellow:

 <ul>
  <li>1.
 MultinomialNB Naive Bayes </li>
  <li>2.
 KNN</li>